 Dogs can get red eyes from swimming in the ocean, stream, lakes and pools.
 This is usually due to irritation from salt-water or bacteria in fresh-water.
 Ponds and lakes may also contain toxic blue-green algae, or dangerous chemicals like fertilizers, pesticides and herbicides.

-Just like people, dogs who spend a lot of time swimming in chlorinated pools commonly develop red eyes, itchy skin, or even lung irritation – especially if the pool is located in a poorly ventilated area.
-Eye redness after swimming usually goes away on its own within a few hours.
-If the redness does not go away, your dog may have an infection or a chemical burn on the eye that needs to be seen by a vet.
+Dogs who spend a lot of time swimming in chlorinated pools commonly develop red eyes, itchy skin, or even lung irritation – especially if the pool is located in a poorly ventilated area.
+If the redness does not go away after a few hours, your dog may have an infection or a chemical burn on the eye that needs to be seen by a vet.

 Canine Anterior Uveitis